 Church Shopper's Check List

-I may not be the oldest kid on the block, but I have been in ministry long enough to have experienced first-hand the disgust of Christians who come to church only to leave shortly thereafter because it doesn't line up with one of their pet issues.
-So I offer this check list as a little tonic to prevent such future disappointments.
-Most of these questions are not specifically addressed in our Doctrinal Statement, By-Laws, and Elder's Manual of Church Doctrines and Policies.
+I have been in ministry long enough to have experienced first-hand the rank of Christians who join with a church and later depart in disappointment once they discover that it didn't line up with some of their non-negotiable doctrines or practices.
+So I offer this check list as a little tonic to hopefully prevent such future disappointments.
+Most of these questions are not specifically addressed in our formal documents (i.e. doctrinal statements, by-laws, elder's manual of church doctrines and policies).
 For a full treatment of what we teach, be sure to read these also.

 As to our Doctrine . . .